Request Veilability in Your City

 All wedding ceremony services and gatherings afterwards must have a COVID Safety Plan in place, as well as register as Covid Safe.
 For more information on how to register click here

-Wedding celebrations in ACT are allowed a maximum of 500 people, not including staff and wedding vendors.
-All outdoor weddings need to comply with the 1 person per 2sqm ruling, for inside events it is 1 person per 4sqm.
+Wedding celebrations in ACT are allowed a maximum of 500 people, not including staff and wedding vendors, with density requirements of 1 person per 2sqm.

 There are currently no limitations to dancing, however observe common sense and social distancing, whilst on the dance floor.